Background information

 Yannick will also be focussing on regeneration over the next few weeks.

 According to Judith Höferlin, this is a criterion that speaks against self-executed EMS or build-up training at home without instruction.
-With high motivation, there is a risk of gaining (too) much weight and destabilising the body as a result.
+With a high level of motivation, there is a risk of gaining (too) much weight and destabilising the body as a result.

 Yannick in conversation